prakhar1989/awesome-courses/README.md

 ### Contributing

 Have a few courses in mind that you think are awesome and would fit in this list?
 Feel free to send a [pull request](https://github.com/prakhar1989/awesome-courses/pulls).
 However, do note that I'm not keen on adding popular courses (such as MOOCs / MIT OCW) as there are services like [ClassCentral](https://www.class-central.com/) doing a great job of aggregation.
-This list is ideally for courses which are relatively unknown and make their material (assignments, lectures, exams etc.) available online for free.
+This list is ideally for courses which are relatively unknown and make their material (assignments, lectures, exams etc.) available online for free. **When adding new courses to the various categories, please ensure that alphabetization (ex.
+CSCE 48 should be listed after CS 240) is maintained.
+This makes it easier for viewers to find what they are looking for.**